 good news is that becoming more aware of our negative thoughts, we can take steps to change them.
-We can learn to replace unhelpful thinking with more helpful, balanced thinking, which in turn helps us to feel better. and to behave differently.
+We can learn to replace unhelpful thinking more helpful, balanced with thinking, which in turn helps us to feel better, and behave to differently.